Do you want to know if Gold is a good investment option?

 It may work well and it may not.
 In the longer run, I believe that resources in the ground, forestry, agriculture, common stocks, and even real estate are more certain to resist any inflation or paper currency crisis than in gold.

-Gold is very powerful gifting option rather than an investment option.
+Firmly believe that now you know that Gold is very powerful gifting option rather than an investment option.